Qabrix/Sorts_C/README.md

 * **Insertion Sort** + _stats_
 * **Merge Sort** + _stats_
 * **Quick Sort** + _stats_
-* **DataAnalyzer** - program for drawing charts of statistics, can draw up to 3 charts of statistics done with --stat option.
+* **DataAnalyzer.py** - program for drawing charts of statistics, can draw up to 3 charts of statistics done with --stat option.
 Matplotlib and python needed (done on 3.6.9).
 After run program reads amount and path of files.

 Automated compilation with run.c.
 After compilation we can choose algorithm run options.<br>
 **Options:**